desihub/desidatamodel/doc/DESI_TARGET/skies.rst

 ======== ============= ===== =======================
-NAXIS1   136           int   width of table in bytes NAXIS2   25936848      int   number of rows in table AP0      0.75          float size of aperture sunk at sky location [arcsec] AP1      1.0           float size of aperture sunk at sky location [arcsec] BADFLUX0 1000.0        float amount of flux in AP0 to define a BAD sky location BADFLUX1 1000.0        float amount of flux in AP1 to define a BAD sky location HPXNSIDE 64            int   HEALPix nside
+NAXIS1   136           int   width of table in bytes NAXIS2   25936848      int   number of rows in table AP0      0.75          float radius of aperture sunk at sky location [arcsec] AP1      1.0           float radius of aperture sunk at sky location [arcsec] BADFLUX0 1000.0        float amount of flux in AP0 to define a BAD sky location BADFLUX1 1000.0        float amount of flux in AP1 to define a BAD sky location HPXNSIDE 64            int   HEALPix nside